 from pyramid.interfaces import ISettings from zope.component import getUtility settings = getUtility(ISettings)

 it’s unlikely that any “civilian” will be able to figure this out just

 by reading the code casually.
 When the

 API is used by a developer, the conceptual load on a casual reader of

 While the ZCA is an excellent tool with which to build a framework

 such as Pyramid, it is not always the best tool with which

 to build an application due to the opacity of the

-only a framework implementation detail.
+framework implementation detail.

 However, developers who are already used to writing Zope